zapabob/ROCm/README.md

 ### Installing from AMD ROCm repositories

-AMD is hosting both debian and RPM repositories for the ROCm 1.8 packages at this time.
+AMD is hosting both Debian and RPM repositories for the ROCm 1.8 packages at this time.

 The packages in the Debian repository have been signed to ensure package integrity.